 Etak’s map matching approach required an accurate map with the complete geometry of roads.
 However in the early 80’s such a digital map was not available and its creation, maintenance, storage and use would present considerable challenges.
-Etak addressed these challenges directly while others, like Bosch, sought to avoid them.
-Bosch’s solution was to design their EVA system around minimal use of a digital map.
-They believed that their target audience, high-end German car manufactures, would not want to have a detailed map display distract their customers, that it would be better to provide directions by icon (arrow) display or voice announcements.
-Thus, EVA utilized only limited map data for its map matching – mapping only the position of road intersections, road headings at the intersections and distances to the next intersection.
-Routing was devoid of most geometry and there was no map display.
-Finally, EVA had no map data at all to support destination finding, instead requiring the user to use an external address book.
-Nonetheless even with this minimalist type of map, Bosch had difficulty as they sought to scale their research project to work over areas larger than the small city of Hildesheim.

-In contrast, Etak took on the tasks of developing new mapping technology to make, maintain, store, retrieve and apply large volumes of map information.
-Stan Honey understood that there were hard problems to solve and did a nationwide search to find experienced talent to lead such an effort.
-That resulted in the employment of Marvin (“Marv”) White who had spent the past decade on the team that developed the US Census Bureau’s national digital map - the DIME file.
+A nationwide search to find experienced talent to lead in finding solutions to these problems resulted in the employment of Marvin White who had spent the past decade on the team that developed the US Census Bureau’s national digital map - the GBF/DIME file.
 Starting in the 70’s, the Census Bureau decided it needed a digital map of the entire US to help manage its vastly growing spatial database.
-Based on a strong mathematical (topology) foundation, Marv and his colleagues developed methods for editing and storing the large database on mainframe computers.
-Not only did Marv White come to Etak with all the knowledge gained at the Census Bureau but he was ready to tackle the task of extending those concepts to work in resource-limited real-time environments, like a navigation system.
-Specific innovations in map making and the novel formats used for storing and searching these large databases (Database and Storage (DB&S) Technology) were instrumental in many aspects of a land navigation device as will be discussed further below.
+Based on a strong mathematical (topology) foundation, White and his colleagues developed methods for editing and storing the large database on mainframe computers.
+White came to Etak with all the knowledge gained at the Census Bureau ready to tackle the task of extending those concepts to work in resource-limited real-time environments, like a navigation system.
+Specific innovations in map making and the novel formats used for storing and searching these large databaseswere instrumental in Etak’s development of a land navigation device.

-Marv rapidly extended the conceptual basis of topologically structured digital maps to include: organization by carriers, a hierarchy of carriers and level of detail/generalization concepts.
-These, along with other innovations such as the use of effective space filling curves and efficient search algorithms, allowed Etak to solve the problems inherent in using large maps on small microprocessors with slow and limited storage.
+White rapidly extended the conceptual basis of topologically-structured digital maps to include: organization by carriers, a hierarchy of carriers and level-of-detail/generalization concepts.
+These, along with other innovations such as the use of effective space filling curves and efficient search algorithms, allowed Etak to solve the problems inherent in using large map databases on small microprocessors with slow and limited storage.
 This resulted in Etak’s ability to go to market in 1985 with a state-of-the-art navigation product: the Etak Navigator™.
 This was so impressive that it resulted in technology licenses with General Motors of the US, Clarion of Japan and Bosch of Europe.
-The latter aggressively sought to build a product incorporating virtually the entire Etak Navigator™ functionality and technology: the TravelPilot.
+The latter aggressively sought to build a CD-based second generation product incorporating virtually the entire Etak Navigator™ functionality and technology: the TravelPilot™.